December 21, 2012

 By the time we arrived, her personal effects were long gone.
 So, too, were the dozens of cats that had kept her company, although the signs of them were everywhere: the clumps of hair that lined the window sills, the sticky trails down every wall and baseboard, and the feces stuck in the floor grate.
 The mystery was how this once-grand Victorian home had deteriorated to its current state.
 Doors were terribly scarred by an animal too big to be a cat.
 Why had it been so desperate to get out?
 What happened here?

-The house was for sale, and I was there to take photographs with Toronto’s most talented real estate agent Jody McDonnell (www.jodymcdonnell.ca).
+The house was for sale, and I was there to take photographs with Toronto’s most talented real estate agent, Jody McDonnell (www.jodymcdonnell.ca).
 All we knew was that the elderly owner had recently passed away.
 It was heartbreaking to think of a ninety-year old woman living alone in these conditions.
 Although Jody had prepared me for the ugliness we’d encounter, I was surprised by the beauty that still existed in the home’s bones.
 The architecture, details and hints of what had once been transfixed me.

-I discovered her name was Isobel, and she’d called this place home since early childhood: first with both her parents, then with just her father, and finally by herself.
+I discovered her name was Isobel, and she’d called this place home since early childhood: first with both her parents, then with just her father, and finally, by herself.
 An only child who had never married and never had children, Isobel had been an independent working woman with a long, successful career at the CBC, and many personal interests.
 It hit a little too close to home for me as I wandered through the rooms, feeling as though we had much in common.

-Over time, I pieced together more of her story with the help of the listing agent, Isobel’s distant nephew Tom (who had been her executor), and the wonderful people at the seniors centre she’d frequented for twenty years.
+Over time, I pieced together more of her story with the help of the listing agent, Isobel’s distant nephew Tom (who was her executor), and the wonderful people at the seniors centre she’d frequented for twenty years.
 They ran a summer program on Ward’s Island, a sort of “camp for seniors”, and agreed to let me visit on a beautiful July day.
 I rode the ferry over with a colourful cast of characters, whom I correctly assumed were headed to the same destination.

 Interestingly enough, the woman who met us at the door said this cat was a famous island resident who had not been seen all season, and had been presumed dead.
 We felt certain it was Isobel saying hello, or perhaps giving us her blessing.

-Within minutes of meeting the director of the centre she presented me with a photograph, and I finally came face to face with Isobel.
+Within minutes of meeting the director of the centre, she presented me with a photograph, and I finally came face to face with Isobel.
 There was the octogenarian at a Hawaiian-themed day at the centre, wearing a grass skirt, colourful leis, and a bikini top.
-Everyone told us how Isobel had been full of life, and enthusiastically participated in every event they staged.
+Everyone told us how Isobel was full of life, and enthusiastically participated in every event they staged.
 I couldn’t tear my eyes away from the image, as I tried to reconcile her beaming face with the gloomy environment I’d been photographing.

 Jody and I spent the morning touring the premises, meeting the staff and the “campers”, and learning about Isobel.
 Despite having a leg amputated in her early 80s, she continued to come to the centre twice a week, as well as organize regular lunch outings with other seniors.
 Her amputee status never held her back: she installed a lift at her front door, relegated her life to the main floor, and set herself up with an electric wheelchair.
 Throughout her 80s, Isobel would call Wheel Trans to take her to the ferry, get herself across to the island, and drive her chair to the seniors centre.

 One of the volunteers, a senior herself, told me she had started to feel some time ago that Isobel needed more care at home.
 She arrived at the centre in cold weather with insufficient clothing, she wasn’t taking care of herself as well, and they weren’t sure she was eating enough.
-Isobel refused help, and refused to consider leaving her home for fear of what would happen to her cats.
-None of them could convince her otherwise.
+Isobel refused help, and also refused to consider leaving her home for fear of what would happen to her cats.
+None of her friends could convince her otherwise.

 When Jody and I returned to the city, we stopped by the house to check in and share some stories with our friends at the house.
-They had something to share with us too, after making a most unpleasant (though not unexpected) discovery when they dismantled the deck:
+They had something to share with us too, after making a most unpleasant (though not unexpected) discovery when they dismantled the deck.

 They’d made another interesting, though less macabre, find on the inside of the house as they crowbarred the plaster off the walls: